Bankruptcy FAQ

 What do I have to do to file bankruptcy?

 First, you should consult a bankruptcy lawyer for help.
-Federal law requires that you attend credit-counseling sessions though an agency approved by the United States Trustee’s office before filing.
-Next, a petition must be filed, schedules of assets and liabilities, and a statement of financial affairs with the bankruptcy court.
+Federal law requires that you attend credit-counseling sessions though an agency approved by the United States Trustee's office before filing.
+Next, a petition must first be filed.
+Then, schedules of assets and liabilities, and a statement of financial affairs must be provided to the bankruptcy court.
 Last, you pay the filing fee.

 Will I be allowed to file bankruptcy?